Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 An honors student may contract with a member of the honors faculty for honors credit in any degree credit course in the University curriculum.
 The honors contract ensures that the student undertakes independent work, which satisfies the goals and objectives of the Stephens Honors Program.
 At the same time, the contract ensures that the normal content requirements of the course are met.

 While meeting the defined objectives of their non-honors counterparts, honors courses emphasize creative and active learning, analysis and synthesis, and application of background knowledge.
 Particular attention is paid to student initiative, methodological awareness, depth of investigation, and diversity of learning resources.
 Student initiative is encouraged.
 There is less reliance upon drill, lecture, and textbook review, and greater reliance upon independent readings, class discussion, question-and-answer sessions, collective problem-solving, and student-conducted research.
-Methodological awareness is indicated by an emphasis on methods of research and analysis, the process of discovery, the nature of professional activity in the discipline, historical development of the discipline, and current issues and problems.
+Methodological awareness is developed by an emphasis on methods of research and analysis, the process of discovery, the nature of professional activity in the discipline, the historical development of the discipline, and current issues and problems.
 Depth of investigation is encouraged as material is covered in greater detail.
 More emphasis is placed on implications and underlying principles, and more intellectually demanding issues and problems are discussed.
-Diversity of learning resources implies less reliance upon traditional textbook presentation of material and greater reliance upon a variety of sources, including professional articles and books, books of current and historical interest, selected readings from periodicals, library resources, visiting faculty, and team teaching.
+Diversity of learning resources implies less reliance upon traditional textbook presentation of material and greater reliance upon a variety of sources, including professional books and articles, books of current and historical interest, selected readings from periodicals, library resources, visiting faculty, and team teaching.

 In addition to special academic opportunities, the Stephens Honors Program offers other activities through which superior students can develop leadership skills and participate in co-curricular and social activities with other honors students and honors faculty.
 Students also are given the opportunity to attend honors conferences and contribute to the intellectual climate of the University.